Dovetail Carpentry

 White Sulphur Springs, Montana.

-Lunch and snacks will be provided.
-The food is ample, fresh, and healthy.
+Lodging is NOT included in the course registration fee.
+Lunch each day and snacks will be provided.
 Most dietary restrictions can be accommodated with prior notice.

 Equipment & Tools